 Helping homeless, unwanted, or abused pets be adopted into forever homes is possible because of the transitional care given by a community of loving foster homes.
 While some areas of the country are realizing the value of this practice and consider it to be innovative, it has been how Two by Two has operated since inception.

 We provide everything needed to foster: food, crate, blankets, bed, bowls, flea prevention, heart worm prevention, collar with ID tag and leash, and all medical expenses.
 All resident pets in a foster home must be up to date on vaccinations, spayed or neutered, and on heart worm prevention.
-A staff member will deliver your foster dog to your home.

 Our foster homes are in the Greater Birmingham, Alabama, area.
 This makes it more convenient for foster animals to be seen at Two by Two approved animal clinics, attend adoption events, and facilitate meet and greets and home visits prior to adoption.